 The accounting treatment of interest expense is as follows:

-- Cash Flow Statement → The cash flow statement (CFS) does not directly capture interest expense, but interest expense is recorded on the income statement and affects the net income (“bottom line”).
-Therefore, interest is indirectly captured within the cash from operations (CFO) section since net income is the starting line item of the cash flow statement.
+- Cash Flow Statement (CFS) → The cash flow statement does not directly capture interest expense, but interest expense is recorded on the income statement and affects the net income (“bottom line”).
+Therefore, interest is indirectly captured within the cash from operations (CFO) section, since net income is the starting line item of the cash flow statement (CFS)

 To forecast interest expense in a financial model, the standard convention is to calculate the amount based on the average between the beginning and ending debt balances from the balance sheet.

-In short, the amount of interest owed is a function of a company’s projected debt balances and the corresponding interest rate assumptions.
+In short, the amount of interest expense owed is a function of a company’s projected debt balances and the terms stated in the original lending arrangement.

 The interest incurred is equal to the average debt principal balance multiplied by the applicable interest rate assumption, which can either be based on a fixed or floating rate (i.e. adjusts based on movements on an underlying benchmark rate).